QUICK, EASY TO FOLLOW

 • Are already worth POINTS… minus POINTS (-75, -90 or -100).

-• Any Minus Cards that aren’t matched by the end of the round must be subtracted from your score.
+• Any Minus Cards that aren’t matched (or covered by a Wild Card) by the end of the round must be subtracted from your score.

 Gameplay

-2. Draw a card from the black deck.
+• Draw a card from the black deck (draw pile).

-• Category Card or Minus Card: Place the drawn card completely over the matching starting card, face up.
+• When matching a Category Card or Minus Card: Place the drawn card OVER the matching starting card and completely cover it, face up.

-• Lower Half Connect Card: Align the upper half of the animal directly above the lower half to connect them (the image of the entire animal can now be seen).
+• When matching a Lower Half Connect Card: Align the UPPER HALF of the same animal directly ABOVE the LOWER HALF and connect them together (the image of the entire animal can now be seen).

-3. Each time a starting card is covered or connected, it is now worth POINTS.
+Each time a starting card is covered or connected, it is now worth POINTS!

 • A discarded card is available to the next player.